jcotoBan/LKarmada/README.md

 --LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.

---3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:
+--3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region: us-west, eu-west and ap-south.
-    *us-west
-    *eu-west
-    *ap-south

 --Some preparation for the Karmada setup.

 2) Setup everything related to karmada to start managing the clusters.

-3)
+3) Deploy a karmada policy and a sample deployment/service.

 ```